jahangir842/jekyll/README.md

 By following this guide, you can quickly get started with Jekyll and create a static website or blog.
 Let me know if you need further assistance!

 this line added from github

 this too by github
 stash 2 line from vscode.

+stash 2 line from vscode.

+this line from vscode,,,, stash learned by this last stash